-So starts a brief online add.
-If you’ve not seen it, take a look (but click the youtube icon in the lower right corner, since it can’t be embedded).
+So starts a brief online add from a few years ago.
+If you’ve not seen it, take a look (but click the “Watch this video on YouTube” link, below, since it can’t be embedded).

-Ads such as this do the nifty trick of putting our attention on that future, all shiny and wrapped in tinfoil, as if it is a real place, somewhere just around the corner, instead of on the always current interests that make acting as if there is a certain sort of future a useful thing to them — acts inevitably in the here and now.
+Ads such as this therefore do the nifty trick, of putting our attention on that future, all shiny and wrapped in tinfoil, as if it is a real place, somewhere just around the corner, instead of on the always current interests that make acting as if there is a certain sort of future a useful thing to them — acts inevitably in the here-and-now.

 Maybe that’s why everyone’s dreams of a future eventually end up looking weirdly outdated (much like that once boldly futuristic Dick Tracy cartoon seems to us today) — for the image remains but the viewers keep changing, each coming to it with brand new dreams of their own.
 So, contrary to what Disney might think, Tomorrowland, and it’s shiny vision of the future, is always a dressed up version of today — which is pretty evident when you see their photos from the 1960s.